Tosinkuzzy/alx-higher_level_programming/README.md

 # alx-higher_level_programming
 [By]: Guillaume
 [Weight]: 1
 Concepts
-For this project, we expect you to look at this concept:
+[For this project, we expect you to look at this concept]:

 Python programming